-Avid4 Adventure, Inc. is a licensed child care provider by the State of CO and maintains the following licenses: School Age Child Care Center, Resident Camp.
-In short, these licenses ensure the high standards set by the State of CO regarding the qualifications of our staff, implementation of best practices regarding health and wellness, and the safety and security of all of our sites.
+In short, these child care licenses ensure the high standards set by the state regarding the qualifications of our staff, implementation of best practices regarding health and wellness, and the safety and security of all of our sites.
 For more information regarding state licensure, contact your Regional Manager.

-- Avid4 Adventure is accredited by the American Camp Association (ACA): - Avid4 Adventure, Inc. maintains active accreditation with the American Camp Association.
+- Avid4 Adventure day camps are exempt from child care licensing in MN.
+In CA, WA, and OR there is no state licensure for our type of camp programming. - Avid4 Adventure is accredited by the American Camp Association (ACA): Avid4 Adventure, Inc. maintains active accreditation with the American Camp Association.
 Nationwide, Avid4 Adventure exceeds industry and state standards to ensure the safety of its participants and the quality of its programs.
-For more information regarding ACA Accreditation, contact your Regional Manager or visit acacamps.org. - Avid4 Adventure is accredited by the Leave No Trace Organization

-The Leave No Trace Youth Program Accreditation is a process that provides staff and campers with essential tools to recreate responsibly in the outdoors.
-The accreditation standards allow youth-serving programs to enhance the impacts of Leave No Trace education using guidelines and best practices from the Leave No Trace Organization.
+For more information regarding ACA Accreditation, contact your Regional Manager or visit acacamps.org. - Avid4 Adventure is a Leave No Trace Gold Standard Youth Program The Leave No Trace Gold Standard Youth Program designation is a process that provides staff and campers with essential tools to recreate responsibly in the outdoors.
+These standards allow youth-serving programs to enhance the impacts of Leave No Trace education using guidelines and best practices from the Leave No Trace Organization.